 Positive screening serves as a very valuable early warning sign that can identify potential drinking problems before they get worse.
 Since the early 1980s, there has been increasing recognition that most individuals who screen positive for alcohol misuse do not have alcohol use disorders.

 Dr. Daniel Kivlahan is the National Program Director for Addictive Disorders in Mental Health Services at VA Central Office.

 In describing brief alcohol counseling, he says, “Brief alcohol counseling is a non-judging patient-centered intervention that can occur in less than 5 minutes and involves the primary care provider sharing their concern for the health of the Veteran and offering medically appropriate advice to stop drinking or drink within recommended limits.

 “The primary care provider also offers specific feedback regarding health risks from alcohol that may be related to the Veteran’s other health conditions.
 The provider also offers to arrange additional help if needed to support changes and to check on progress at the next visit.”

 Numerous studies have concluded that brief alcohol counseling decreases drinking in primary care patients with alcohol misuse or encourages involvement with other treatment support for those with more serious problems.

-Dr. Kivlahan notes that alcohol is used by most Veterans and keeping it among the list of regular health topics is an important part of quality care to promote your health and well being.
+Dr. Kivlahan notes that alcohol is used by most Veterans and keeping it among the list of regular health topics is an important part of quality care to promote your health and well-being.

 Check-ups allow you and your provider to notice any problems before they become serious.
-My HealtheVet now offers The Drinker’s Check-up, an anonymous, self-guided online tool that allows you to develop a better understanding of your drinking, including any risks that it might pose to your health.
+My HealtheVet now offers Veterans Drinker’s Check-up, an anonymous, self-guided online tool that allows you to develop a better understanding of your drinking, including any risks that it might pose to your health.